Gullfaxi171/angular-photosphere-directive/README.md

 ```
 ##Advices

-* You can now put several photospheres on the same webpage !
+* You can put multiple photospheres on the same webpage
 * Working on smartphones/tablets
 * Big resolutions values can have effects on the performances.
 * Don't use too heavy pictures (like 10 Mo), people don't like to wait...
+* CORS are enabled, if you need to host your photopsheres on Google Drive you must follow this tutorial : https://support.google.com/drive/answer/2881970?hl=en

 ##Coming Soon
 * Async load of the pictures